Netflix PR: How the Streaming War Was Won

 Netflix also partnered with UK fashion retailer Topshop to produce an exclusive line of 80s-style clothes and accessories, due to the popularity of the characters’ retro outfits.
 Fans could even watch two episodes of the new series early at a Stranger Things-themed cinema in Topshop’s Oxford Circus store.

 And the partnerships don’t stop at Stranger Things.
-For drug-cartel-drama Narcos, Netflix joined forces with language-learning app Babel to help fans learn the decidedly non-textbook Spanish of the main characters.
+For drug-cartel-drama Narcos, Netflix joined forces with language-learning app Babbel to help fans learn the decidedly non-textbook Spanish of the main characters.

 Partnerships like these are great PR, and not just because they make for memorable stunts.
 When fans engage with shows they love outside of watching videos on a website, they can turn their enjoyment of Stranger Things or Narcos into something concrete that they can share with friends and family.